Notice to Guests from Busselton Water

 Install wall plates

-Crane on site.
-Welding and periodic grinding throughout.
+Welding and grinding throughout.

 Install roof structure

 Crane on site.
-Welding and periodic grinding throughout.
+Welding and grinding throughout.

 Internal and external coatings